MyFirstBitcoin/Light-Node-Directory/LLN_FIRST_STEPS.md

 ## 📌 Introduction

-As a new or prospective member of the LNN, you have a unique role in our collaborative effort to spread Bitcoin education.
+As a member of the LNN, you have a unique role in our collaborative effort to spread Bitcoin education.
 This guide will help you set up your Light Node's presence in the [Light-Node-Network repository](https://github.com/MyFirstBitcoin/Light-Node-Network).

 > **Note**: If you are new to GitHub, please begin with our [GitHub Account Setup Guide](https://github.com/MyFirstBitcoin/Light-Node-Network/blob/main/GITHUB_ACCOUNT_SETUP.md) before proceeding with these steps.